Holiaaa/jinkfs/tools/readme_jinkfsutil.md

 # JinkFSUtil tool
-## used to show information about a JFS disk image
+Show information about a JFS disk image

 Using with using a JinkFS disk return something like this :